 The three continued into the arena where the Ranking Competition of this month was held.
 As expected Lin Xue didn't have any challenges.
 Bai Chen was barely able to keep his place within the top three hundred and had to fight an entire five fights that he barely won or stalled long enough to let it end in a draw.

-Huang Yun too had to fight five fights as his lower cultivation base still seemed to be weakness in the eyes of some unknowledgable ones.
-Without much problems he easily kept his place within the top five.
+Huang Yun too had to fight five fights as his lower cultivation base still seemed to be a weakness in the eyes of some unknowledgeable ones.
+Without much problems, he easily kept his place within the top five.

 Thus their uneventful life continued in the Rising Fist sect, existing of days of training by themselves.
 Although Lin Xue had garnered some attention, the interested elders were forbidden to interact with him too much and Lin Xue used most of his time to gain experiences of all kinds.

 Within moments Mei appeared in front of the mansion on the top of the mountain.
-From the outside it could barely be considered a mansion as it was covered in vegitation.
-Vines crawled the walls of the building and everywhere you looked, flowers spreaded out like weed.
+From the outside, it could barely be considered a mansion as it was covered in vegetation.
+Vines crawled the walls of the building and everywhere you looked, flowers spread out like weed.
 Quickly she entered the interior where a small pot was boiling over a fire.